SnowPowerCore/Products.Aspire/README.md

 This project was tested on Windows Machine.
 For Windows Machine you would need to have the Ubuntu WSL installed (can be done through Microsoft Store).

 This project was tested on Windows 11 24H2, using Microsoft Edge (Chromium).

-## Prerequisites
-You need Docker or Podman (was tested on Podman) to run this project.

-You may need to install dev certificate to be able to work with https.
-Use the ```dotnet dev-certs https --trust``` command.

 ## Integration tests
 You can execute tests by running the following command (it's assumed you 'cd' into the project root dir)